Why buy a beer fridge?

 Pros: You could say this is the Cadillac of beer fridges with all its bells and whistles.
 For starters, the Kalamera features a dual-zone storage design.
 Open the double custom glass doors and store wine bottles horizontally on the seven beech wood shelves.
 On the right side, stack cans vertically on five wire racks.
 That’s 20 wine bottles and 78 cans!
-Set the temperature for each side as you wish— between 40℉ to 66℉ on the left and 38℉ to 50℉ on the right.
+Set the temperature for each side as you wish— between 40 to 66 degrees on the left and 38 to 50 degrees Fahrenheit on the right.
 This beer fridge has a temperature memory feature as well.
 In a power outage, the fridge will automatically restore the set temperatures for both beer and wine.
 Build the 23.4 W x 33.9 H x 24.2 D-inch beer fridge under the counter or display it as freestanding furnishing.

 Cons: The fridge is a bit noisier than expected.

 Bottom Line: This Kalamera model can hold your beer or wine, and with its built-in universal hexagon bolt lock, you can keep children out and cool temperature in.